DrevilYT/LocalWebHosting/README.md

 # LocalWebHosting
 Host a website locally or publicly, from a computer.
+This template uses node.js to host the server.

+# Included in Template
+- A plain website (example: https://drev.evils.in/LocalWebHosting)
+- All the requirements
+- Presetup files
+- Server startup commands

 # Requirements (included in template)
 - Node.js